SystemsApproach/private5g/cloud.rst

   additional capacity.

-Although an edge cloud management platform includes all four subsystems, it is simpler to collapase them into a the two dimensional schematic shown in :numref:`Figure %s <fig-2D>`.
-This representation serves our purposes because (1) where one draws a line between resource provisioning and lifecycle management is somewhat subjective;
+Although an edge cloud management platform includes all four subsystems, conceptually we can collapse them into a the two dimensional schematic shown in :numref:`Figure %s <fig-2D>`.
-and (2) runtime control and monitoring are often combined in a single user interface, providing a way to both monitor (read) and control (write) various parameters of a running system, which in turn enables closed loop control.
+Lifecycle Management (coupled with Resource Provisioning) runs off-line, sitting adjacent to the hybrid cloud.
+It is how Operators and Developers first provision and then specify changes to the system by checking code (including configuration specs) into a repo, which in turn triggers an upgrade of the running system.
+Runtime Control (coupled with Monitoring and Telemetry) runs on-line, layered on top of the hybrid cloud being managed.
+It defines an API that can be used to read and write parameters of the running system, which serves as a foundation for building closed-loop control.

 .. _fig-2D:
 .. figure:: figures/ops/Slide11.png